pivotal/docs-tap/cartographer-conventions/creating-conventions.md

 The following prerequisites must be met before a convention can be developed and deployed:

-+ The Kubernetes command line tool (Kubectl) CLI is installed.
++ The Kubernetes command line tool (kubectl) CLI is installed.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).
 + Tanzu Application Platform prerequisites are installed.
 For more information, see [Prerequisites](../prerequisites.md)
 + Tanzu Application Platform components are installed.
 For more information, see the [Installing the Tanzu CLI](../install-tanzu-cli.md).
 + The default supply chain is installed.
 Download Supply Chain Security Tools for VMware Tanzu from [Tanzu Network](https://network.tanzu.vmware.com/products/supply-chain-security-tools/).